 Steven Dibner, Associate Principal Bassoon, studied at Indiana University with Leonard Sharrow.
 He earned a master’s degree from Juilliard, where he studied with Stephen Maxym, and went on to play with the New Jersey Symphony, Orpheus Chamber Orchestra, and Metropolitan Opera Orchestra, before joining the SFS in 1983.
 He has performed at music festivals in Aspen, Marlboro, and San Diego and has taught at the SF Conservatory of Music.

 Rob Weir joined the SFS in 1991.
 Born and raised in Weyburn, Saskatchewan, Canada, Mr. Weir trained at the Curtis Institute of Music.
 Prior to his appointment with the SFS, he served as principal bassoon of the Chamber Symphony of San Francisco and the California Symphony.
-Mr. Weir has served on the faculty of the San Francisco Conservatory of Music, and currently serves as a coach of the SFS Youth Orchestra.
+Mr. Weir has served on the faculty of the San Francisco Conservatory of Music and was previously a coach for the SFS Youth Orchestra.

 Steven Braunstein, a New York City native, studied bassoon with Elias Carmen and William Polisi at Queens College, and contrabassoon with Paul Camerata and Burt Bial.
 He earned his bachelor’s degree at the California Institute of the Arts and his master’s degree at the State University of New York at Stony Brook.
 He was a member of the Toronto Symphony for ten years and in 1990 joined the San Francisco Symphony as contrabassoon.
 He has been on the faculty at San Francisco State University and the University of Toronto.